20 Whole30 Snacks You’ll Actually Want to Eat

 Whole30 snacks don’t have to be complicated.
 One of Levine’s favorite Whole30-approved mini meals is an avocado and tomato salad.
 Toss with a bit of olive oil—adding more healthy fats to the avocado—and sprinkle with sea salt and freshly-ground black pepper.
 The flavors are rich and simple, and the dish is easy to make when you have little time or few ingredients.

 Prosciutto, a thinly-sliced, cured pork product is Whole30 approved as long as the ingredients list is simply salt and pork.
-Anything added—like sugar—is a no-no. Use prosciutto to get the salt-heavy hit you love from bacon in a Whole30 snack.
+Use prosciutto to get the salt-heavy hit you love from bacon in a Whole30 snack.
 Wrap fresh peach wedges with prosciutto for a savory-sweet combo that you’re sure to crave every day.
 Don’t like peaches or can’t find them at your local store?
 Use melon or other fruits, like apples or pears.
 Levine also recommends wrapping asparagus spears with the salty meat.

 Nuts with grapes or apple slices